YazaiHu/OpenStack-icehouse/README.md

 # OpenStack-icehouse
-This script is one of OpenStack Controller node base on icehouse version
+This script is one of OpenStack Controller node base on icehouse version,and this script is for CentOS6.x env

 # Use
 chmod +x install.sh